IC 1730 - Spiral (?) Galaxy in Aries

 The image below is a photograph of IC 1730 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

 IC 1730 - Spiral (?)
-Galaxy morphological classification
+Galaxy in Aries morphological classification

 IC 1730 - Spiral (?)
-Galaxy is classified as Spiral (?) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+Galaxy in Aries is classified as Spiral (?) according to the Hubble and de Vaucouleurs galaxy morphological classification.
 The diagram below shows a visual representation of the position of IC 1730 - Spiral (?)
-Galaxy in the Hubble de Vaucouleurs sequence.
+Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1730